Blockchainforcommons/nila-id/README.md

 * As the Nila-sensing-network (formally chitta) is not available on Polygon, we are not able to create production-ready origin certificates.

 * It is impossible for now to verify multiple queries at once, this makes the UX very complex and cumbersome.

+* The JS-SDK Polygon ID documentation is incomplete and unclear.
+It uses different naming between examples, tutorials and documentation.
+It does not explain each function.

 * The UX provides a lot of QR codes to the user.
 It is likely he will get confused, in next version, the use of shorturls might be an improvement over qr images.